Watch Case Materials Explained: Steel, Titanium, Gold & More

 Which Material Is Best for a Beginner?

-Stainless steel offers the best balance of durability, cost, and versatility.
+For most beginners, stainless steel offers the best balance of durability, affordability, and versatility.

 If weight is a concern, titanium is an excellent upgrade.